NimrodAvni/NiFi-Docker/README.md

 ## Development
 ### updating NiFi version
-the goal of the image is for upgrading NiFi version to be easy. the only thing that needs to be changed is the Dockerfile, the FROM section needs to be changed to the current apcahe/nifi image you want to be based on.
+the goal of the image is for upgrading NiFi version to be easy. the only thing that needs to be changed is the Dockerfile, the FROM section needs to be changed to the current apcahe/nifi image the this image will be based on.

 ### Handling automatically exporting NODE_IDENTITY when generating certificates
 in the current NiFi version (1.11.4) there is still a "bug" where nodes with an empty flow cannot connect if they don't also have an empty / matching authorizations.xml and users.xml. this stops us from easily connecting nodes to the cluster. since authorization files will be created for them, which will prevent them from joining to the cluster. that's why we are currently not exporting the NODE_IDENTITY environment variable, which will cause the image script to generate authorizers.